Ethan Edwards: Fictional character biography

-After a fight, the press show up and Moral Man takes off to protect his identity, but the press got a full facial photograph of Ethan as Moral Man.
-On the roof, Peter Parker tells Ethan they have got a picture of him, but he says it's okay because his glasses will hide his identity.
-They go inside and, as the two of them step out of the elevator, the press surrounds Ethan and want to talk to him.
-Reed calls Peter to explain that Ethan is a Skrull, whose father created the Super-Skrull, and that Ethan was sent to Earth to conquer it in the aftermath of the Skrull homeworld's destruction at the hands of Galactus.

-Jonah calls Ethan into his office and tells him he will let things go if he gives the paper the exclusive story on Moral Man.
-Ethan refuses and flies through the window.
-Peter goes after him but Ethan takes off again for Iowa, leaving Pete to wonder how he's going to get there.
-The Fantastic Four are examining the ship Ethan arrived in when a bright yellow light comes out of it.
-It shines on Ethan, who begins speaking another language until the Thing smashes it into the atmosphere.
-When Ethan re-awakens, he lashes out at the FF, then begins to have some sort of nervous breakdown before flying off, donning a new leather costume and brutally attacking the Absorbing Man.
+After a fight, the press show up and Moral Man takes off to protect his identity, but the press manages to uncover his identity regardless.
+When the press surrounds him, Ethan returns to Iowa.
+The Fantastic Four later examine the ship Ethan arrived in when a bright yellow light comes out of it.
+It shines on Ethan, who begins speaking another language until the Thing smashes the ship into the atmosphere.
+When Ethan reawakens, he lashes out at the Fantastic Four, then begins to have a nervous breakdown before flying off, donning a new leather costume and brutally attacking Absorbing Man.

 Back at the Daily Bugle, Ethan Edwards researches who and what the Skrull are, coming to think he is a "murderous Skrull".
-Confused and angry, he searches the Baxter Building for Reed Richards, but the man is not home.
-When Spider-Man and the New Avengers arrive (Spider-Man having defeated the Absorbing Man thanks to a trap set up by S.H.I.E.L.D. when the Owl tried to escape his now-rogue 'employee'), a fight starts, but "a little old lady" (Aunt May) tells Ethan he's not a monster but a good man.
-Spider-Man tells Ethan he has something no one does, "healing power", and a lot of people out there need healing.
-Following this advice Ethan moved overseas to help the less fortunate.
-Later, Reed Richards revealed that the starship did not give Ethan his ability to heal others, leaving Spider-Man to wonder where it actually came from.
+Confused and angry, he searches the Baxter Building for Reed Richards, but he is not home.
+When Spider-Man and the New Avengers arrive, a fight starts, but Aunt May tells Ethan that he is a good man.
+On Spider-Man's insistence, Ethan leaves to help others overseas.

-Ethan later joined Wonder Man's team of Revengers under the name Virtue.
-He participated in the attack on the New Avengers.
-He and the rest of the Revengers were defeated by all three Avengers teams.
-Ethan claimed that he joined the team to avenge his peoples' defeat during the "Secret Invasion."
+Ethan later joins Wonder Man's team of Revengers under the name Virtue.
+He participates in the attack on the New Avengers.
+He and the rest of the Revengers are defeated by the Avengers.
+Ethan claims that he joined the team to avenge the Skrulls' defeat during the "Secret Invasion."